utkarshk-iitr/js-school-project-KumarUtkarsh/README.md

-# Task 1.
-HTML.
-The Foundations of Web Design
+# Task 2.
+CSS and Preprocessors
-Created a static HTML page for timeline app
+Styled the HTML page into a responsive, polished layout